 The summons should state how many days you have to respond to the complaint.
 Even if you think you aren't responsible for the accident, you must respond within that timeframe.
 If you fail to do so, you are in default, which will lead to a judgment against you for failure to appear, failure to file a pleading, or failure to take required procedural steps.
 If that occurs, you won't be able to contest any issues, and the court will proceed to determine the amount of damages you'll need to pay.

-If you've received a car accident court summons, you should contact an attorney immediately to find out what your legal options are.
+If you've received a car accident court summons, you should contact an attorney immediately to learn about your legal options moving forward.
 If you fail to follow the appropriate court procedures, you may be penalized for it.
-So before filing anything, contact an attorney in your area today for a free case review.
+So before filing anything, contact a skilled car accident attorney in your area today.

 Contact a qualified auto accident attorney to make sure your rights are protected.